dendyjuliano/ottodigital-test-backend/docs/api.md

 # API Documentation

 ## Overview

-This document provides an overview of the API endpoints available for managing brands and vouchers in the application.
+This document provides an overview of the API endpoints available for managing brands, vouchers, and transactions in the application.
 Each endpoint includes details about the request and response formats, as well as usage examples.

 ## Base URL

 ```
 http://localhost:8080/api
 ```